-- Lunchtime club in the inclusion department - Access to Reconnection (ten minutes' support in a calm room if students are dysregulated) - Bespoke short-term interventions with the SEMH and Autism lead, or a Teaching Assistant. - Bespoke maths and literacy intervention in small groups - Being allocated a key trusted adult from the inclusion department - Access arrangements are assessed from year 9 onwards.
+- Bespoke short-term interventions with strategic leads or SENCOs in our 'SPIRIT' intervention room. - Bespoke maths and literacy intervention in small groups, through alternative curriculum teachers, departments or SENCOs. - Being allocated a key trusted adult from the inclusion department. - Access arrangements for GCSE's are assessed from year 9 onwards.